odyslam/odyslam.com/_posts/2021/2021-01-12-how-to-create-a-modern-and-simple-packaging.md

   - How to share a project with brew.
   - How to set up a Linux apt repository.

-The workflow bellow has been partly implemented to upstream foundry, as we are refining the package story that we want to offer.

 Let's get started 💪

 ## GitHub Actions (GHA)

-A GitHub workflow is organized in `jobs`, where every job is a series of steps.
+A GitHub workflow is organized in *jobs**, where every job is a series of *steps*.
 Every step is a different action in the pipeline.
 By default, GHA will try to run all jobs in parallel unless we explicitly state that a job is dependent on the output of another.
 In that case, they will run serially.

 We start by defining the name of the workflow and the event which will kick off the workflow.